Sven69420/Hochschule-Trier-CS-Project/README.md

 ## Grounded SAM

 For the Grounded SAM models, just copy the one from CH10 given to us by Nicolas from the Hochschule Trier Robotics Lab.
+It is important that you keep it within the same file structure though, so put it into a folder called "Grounded_SAM" as show above.